Voice and Accountability: Community Empowerment for Improved Local Service Delivery in Zambia

 Component 2: Enhancing Community Engagement and Participation in the Delivery of Education Services

-Component 3: Project Management and Administration, M&E and Knowledge Dissemination
+Component 3: Project Management and Administration, Monitoring and Evaluation, and Knowledge Dissemination

-• Development of Training Materials and Social Accountability Tools: PTF will assist with the creation of training materials to be shared with project beneficiaries, designed to teach them the principles of social accountability as well as the tools needed to promote transparency and accountability among duty bearers.
+1. Development of training materials and social accountability tools to be shared with project beneficiaries to teach them the principles of social accountability and promote transparency and accountability among duty bearers.

-• Strengthening Communities’ Capacities to Monitor Local Education Services: Community monitoring of local education services: safe school plan implementation, school construction and renovation, school budgets and resource use, textbook delivery, and teachers and pupil absenteeism.
+4. Strengthening the capacity of communities to monitor local education services, including safe school plan implementation, school construction and renovation, school budgets and effective resource use, textbook delivery, and teachers and pupil absenteeism.

-Effective Community Engagement with School Management and Local Authorities: Participatory consultations with communities, primary and secondary school management, local authorities, and other stakeholders.
+5. Effective community engagement with school management and local authorities through consultations with communities, primary and secondary school management, local authorities, and other stakeholders.

-• Exchanges in Community Knowledge and Experience in Social Accountability: Community reporting and awards, peer-to-peer learning, and capacity building of local CSOs.
+6. Exchanges in community knowledge and experience in social accountability with community reporting and awards, peer-to-peer learning, and capacity building of local CSOs.

 Tjaarda Storm van Leeuwen